 Amphetamines can look like pills or powder.

-Common prescription amphetamines include amphetamine and dextroamphetamine (Adderall®), dextroamphetamine (Dexedrine®), lisdexamphetamine (VyvanseTM) and methamphetamine (Desoxyn®).
+Common prescription amphetamines include methylphenidate (Ritalin or Ritalin SR), amphetamine and dextroamphetamine (Adderall), and dextroamphetamine (Dexedrine).

 How are they abused?

 Amphetamines are generally taken orally or injected.
 However, the addition of "ice," the slang name of crystallized methamphetamine hydrochloride, has promoted smoking as another mode of administration.
 Just as "crack" is smokable cocaine, "ice" is smokable methamphetamine.